Why Is Water Softening Important

 Most users primarily focus on cleaning the brewing mechanism of their coffee machine, identified as Area 1 below.
 Problems encountered in this area are typically minor.
 Most complications associated with the grouphead or wands are related to normal wear and tear, and are readily serviceable.
 Occasionally, minor leaks or slight irregularities in pressure may occur; however, these issues generally do not render the machine irreparable.

 Many individuals often overlook the boiler and water circuitry, referred to as Area 2 above.
 Experienced espresso machine technicians unanimously agree that water softening is the most critical maintenance step for any coffee machine.
-In complex boiler-heated espresso machines, damage caused by limescale is typically not covered by the warranty, particularly when the user intentionally uses mineral water or filters that demineralize the water.
+In complex boiler-heated espresso machines, damage caused by limescale is typically not covered by the warranty, which is why we will strongly advocate on water softening.
+We will also explain to you why will descaling not work but often cause more serious issues.

 Why do we need to soften?